 Understanding age-related memory loss

-Not long ago, Richard Dupee, MD began working with the family of an elderly man who’d been diagnosed with Alzheimer’s.
+Not long ago, Richard Dupee, MD began working with the family of an elderly man who’d been diagnosed with Alzheimer’s Disease.
 Though profound in its effects, Alzheimer’s is a disease with a long windup—its symptoms can be quite mild at first, and it’s not uncommon for patients to survive for 15 to 20 years after the diagnosis.
 So the family was shocked when the man’s condition began to deteriorate rapidly.
-“They couldn’t understand why he was getting worse so quickly,” says Dr. Dupee, Chief of Geriatrics Service at Tufts Medical Center.
+“They couldn’t understand why he was getting worse so quickly,” says Dr. Dupee, Chief of Geriatrics Services at Tufts Medical Center.
 “Then they got the devastating news that their father didn’t have Alzheimer’s at all.”

 Additional testing revealed that the patient was actually suffering from a disorder called Lewy body, which is characterized by a stooped posture and slow thinking and responding, and which typically results in death much more quickly than Alzheimer’s.